Isabel McLaughlin: Biography

 Tree by McLaughlin, now in the collection of the National Gallery of Canada, was lampooned in the Toronto Telegram following its exhibition in a 1936 Canadian Group of Painters show.
-In 1940, she showed in a four person exhibition at the Art Gallery of Toronto with Courtice, Bobs Coghill Haworth, and Housser (this exhibition was re-examined in 1998 as a show curated by Alicia Boutilier with a catalogue by the Art Galley of Carleton University in Ottawa titled 4 Women Who Painted in the 1930s and 1940s).
+In 1940, she showed in a four-person exhibition at the Art Gallery of Toronto with Courtice, Bobs Coghill Haworth, and Housser (this exhibition was re-examined in 1998 as a show curated by Alicia Boutilier with a catalogue by the Art Gallery of Carleton University in Ottawa titled 4 Women Who Painted in the 1930s and 1940s).
 In the summers of 1938 and 1939, she studied Dynamic Symmetry with Emile Bistram in Taos, New Mexico.
 During the summers from 1947 to 1952, McLaughlin studied with Hans Hofmann accompanied by Alexandra Luke with whom she also was a close friend.

+Selected public collections

 McLaughlin's works are in many public collections such as the National Gallery of Canada, the Robert McLaughlin Gallery in Oshawa, the McMichael Canadian Art Collection, Kleinburg and the Art Gallery of Guelph, Ontario.

+Commissions

-Among her public commissions was a mural for the children's reading room of the Oshawa Public Library in 1955.
+Among McLaughlin's public commissions was a mural for the children's reading room of the Oshawa Public Library in 1955.

+Memberships

-She served as the first woman president of the Canadian Group of Painters (1939-1945).
-McLaughlin was also a member of the Ontario Society of Artists, as well as an executive member of the Heliconian Club in Toronto and its President (1940-1942).
+McLaughlin served as the first woman president of the Canadian Group of Painters (1939–1945).
+McLaughlin was also a member of the Ontario Society of Artists, as well as an executive member of the Heliconian Club in Toronto and its President (1940–1942).
 She was also a member of the Federation of Canadian Artists (1942).

+Honours

-She was the recipient of the Order of Ontario in 1993 and the Order of Canada in 1997.
+McLaughlin was the recipient of the Order of Ontario in 1993 and the Order of Canada in 1997.

-Record Sale Prices